The early weeks of pregnancy are fragile—and confusing. Here, the answers to your questions.

-What to look for A five-point harness system with easy-to-adjust shoulder and waist straps and several slots for adjusting shoulder harnesses as the baby grows; adjustable seat angle; comfortable seat cushioning and headrest for infants; and the ability to safely hold a baby under 1 year old who weighs more than 20 pounds in the rear-facing position.
+What to Look For: A five-point harness system with easy-to-adjust shoulder and waist straps and several slots for adjusting shoulder harnesses as the baby grows; adjustable seat angle; comfortable seat cushioning and headrest for infants; and the ability to safely hold a baby under 2 years old in the rear-facing position.
 For more information on car seat safety installation, go to www.nhtsa.gov.

 Lightweight, easy-to-fold models with small wheels are convenient for running errands and racing to airport gates, but sturdy, midsized strollers are the most durable and dependable.
 Heavyweight strollers with big wheels provide a smoother ride on rough terrain and are best for fitness walking/jogging.
 Carriages or "prams" are ideal for city and sidewalk use, but can be heavier and are less compact.

 What to Look For: Comfortable handlebar height; sturdy brakes; a five-point-restraint harness with adjustable shoulder and waist straps; maneuverability; a sun-shielding canopy; firm back support that offers multiple reclining positions for infants and napping toddlers; and a roomy storage bin underneath.
 (Consider giving a stroller a test drive with a heavy toddler in it.)